-Former City Official: a City Official whose separation from city service occurred less than two (2) years from the date of an alleged violation of this Article.
+Former City Official: a City Official whose separation from city service occurred less than one (1) year from the date of an alleged violation of this Article.

-Frivolous Complaint: a sworn Complaint that is groundless and brought in bad faith or groundless and brought for the purpose of harassment.
+Frivolous Complaint: a sworn Complaint that is groundless and brought in bad faith, or groundless and brought for the purpose of harassment.